ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

 - In `Java`, what's the difference between a `long` and `double`?
   - `long` works with integers.
-  - `double` works with negative/positive floats (Bigger than a float though.)
+  - `double` works with negative/positive floats; bigger than a float.

 # November 24 2020